Trump Cabinet member Chao on tenure at Transportation: ‘We tried our best’

 “I hope he enjoys his job,” Ms. Chao said.
 “It’s a wonderful privilege to be able to serve our country and lead a department as important as the Department of Transportation.”

-Ms. Chao resigned from her post as secretary earlier this year a day after the Jan.
+Ms. Chao resigned from former President Trump‘s Cabinet a day after the Jan.
 6 riot at the U.S. Capitol.

 In a statement at the time, Ms. Chao called the event “traumatic” and “entirely avoidable.”